fx-giant/giant-documentations/visual/using-combination-chart.md

 ## Important Notes:

 - A Multi-combination chart contains charts that are normally used to show summary or overviews for comparison.
-So, if there are a large number of data points that requires legends or data labels, it can get very messy.
+If there are a large number of data points that requires legends or data labels, it can get very messy.

-- There is something wrong with the legends, it is a behind the scenes problem.
+- There is something wrong with the legend feature, it is a behind the scenes problem.
 Add **rich text** to explain what each line actually represents or what your chart represents depending on the data.

 - Depending on the use case, using different charts provided by the options of the multi-source may be ideal.